Spencerp34/Spencerp34/README.md

-## Hey there viewer!
+## Hey there!
 Welcome to my Github!

 ### I am a Full Stack web developer with experience in the following:
 - HTML, CSS, Javascript/Typescript